noahehall/theBookOfNoah/linux/docker/docker_new.md

     - `-t | --tty`
       - allocate a pseudo-tty (i.e. virtual terminal)
     - `--link`
-      - add link to another container
+      - add a one-way network dependency to another container
       - injects IP addresses into dependent containers
         - containers that arent running dont have IP addresses, thus an error will be thrown if linking to a non-running container
+      - this explicitely permits inter-container communication even if `icc=false`
+      - injects env variables prepended with the alias name
+        - e.g. --link container:ALIAS
+          - ALIAS_PORT, ALIAS_BLAH
     - `--pid`
       - PID namespace to use
     - `--cidfile`